 - Coursework.
-Students must complete 4.0 full-course equivalents (FCEs) as follows: - LHA1003H Designing Master's Research Proposals (0.5 FCE).
-Part-time students are recommended to take this course towards the end of their program; full-time students are recommended to take it in Year 1. - LHA1040H Introduction to Educational Leadership and Policy: Policy, Leadership, Change, and Diversity (0.5 FCE), to be taken at the beginning of the program. - o 3.0 other FCEs, of which at least 1.5 FCEs must be from the Educational Leadership and Policy program, normally at the 1000 level or 5000 special topics level.
+Students must successfully complete a total of 5.0 full-course equivalents (FCEs) as follows: - LHA1004H Research Literacy in Educational Leadership and Policy, to be taken at the beginning of the program. - LHA1040H Introduction to Educational Leadership and Policy: Policy, Leadership, Change, and Diversity, to be taken at the beginning of the program. - o LHA1042H Educational Leadership and Diversity. - 3.5 other FCEs, of which at least 1.5 FCEs must be from the Educational Leadership and Policy program, normally at the 1000 level or 5000 special topics level.
 Educational Leadership and Policy program course codes typically have a "0" in the second digit, for example "LHA10XX" and "LHA50XX."
-The following courses also count as Educational Leadership and Policy program courses: LHA1004H Research Literacy in Educational Leadership and Policy is strongly recommended, as is an appropriate research methods (RM) course selected in consultation with the Faculty MRP supervisor. - Major Research Paper (MRP): LHA2001Y Major Research Paper to be carried out under the guidance of a faculty member.
+The following courses also count as Educational Leadership and Policy program courses: EDP3045H, EDP3145H, JOI3043H, JOI3048H, and JOI3049H.
+Students are encouraged to focus in the areas of Leadership and Social Diversity; and may also choose to explore courses in the areas of Policy and Change.